ddangelov/Top2Vec/README.md

 ```

 ### Get Topics
-This will return the topics.
+This will return the topics in decreasing size.
 ```python
 topic_words, word_scores, topic_nums = model.get_topics(77)